tomayac/wikipedia-tools-for-google-spreadsheets/PRIVACY.md

 # Privacy Policy

-This add-on does not store any data.
+This add-on does not access, use, store, and/or share Google user data.
 Period.